 Build Customer Relationships

-Highlight customer stories on your website to share the ways others are using your product or service.
+to share the ways others are using your product or service.
 Build a support team to keep your customer service transparent and reliable.
 Start a loyalty program to thank your customers and incentivize them for repeat purchases or for providing referrals.

 Find questions related to your business niche on sites like Quora, and provide helpful answers or other valuable insights.
 This way, you can promote your brand to a ready-to-listen audience and highlight the benefits you offer.